Hanq416/illuminanceCalculation/README.md

 *	Lighting variables' questions?
 Contact: hycai@ku.edu

 ----------------------------------------------------------------------------------------------------------------------
-This program is to calculate the illuminance from the High Dynamic Range image (.hdr) taken by circular fisheye lens.
+### This program is to calculate the illuminance from the High Dynamic Range image (.hdr) taken by circular fisheye lens.

-To learn how to take a 'Good' HDR image for lighting measurement purpose and use it as the input of this program, please check our paper: [under reviewing, to be added here later]
+To learn how to take a 'Good' HDR image for lighting measurement purpose and use it as the input of this program, http://people.ku.edu/~h717c996/publication.html

 ----------------------------------------------------------------------------------------------------------------------
 System Requriement: